-Students might have personal experience with a few models, but a much broader range of models are possible and might be viable in different contexts.
+Students might have personal experience with a few business models, but a much broader range of models are possible and might be viable in different contexts.
 Thus, this activity also seeks to help students understand a variety of models.

-Conceptually, every business model has three components (Popp, 2011).
-First, the type of product or service, such as physical goods, intangible goods, or human services.
-Second, the pattern of business, such as creation, distribution, or leasing.
-Third, how the business gets income, such as payments from users or advertisers.
+Conceptually, every business model has three components (Popp, 2011): first, the type of product or service, such as physical goods, intangible goods, or human services; second, the pattern of business, such as creation, distribution, or leasing; and third, how the business gets income, such as payments from users or advertisers.

 Cusumano (2008) describes how businesses often shift between product models and service models, and some of the associated challenges.
-Popp (2011) describes a 4x4 of models that are common and emerging in software.
+Popp (2011) describes models that are common and emerging in software, using a 4x4 grid based on four patterns of doing business (e.g., creator, broker) and four types of goods or services (e.g., financial, physical).